 This course aims to initiate students into research culture and to develop a capacity for communication with an audience of varied backgrounds.
 Students are required to attend and take part in a specified number of seminars organised by the Department of Physics to expose themselves to various topics of contemporary physics research and to learn the technique of professional physics presentation.
-Students are also required to submit a written paper and to give an oral presentation, normally on materials related to their Capstone Project.
+Students are also required to give an oral presentation, normally on materials related to their Capstone Project.